CiscoDevNet/terraform-provider-intersight/website/docs/d/memory_persistent_memory_config_result.html.markdown

 # Data Source: intersight_memory_persistent_memory_config_result
 Result of a previously applied Persistent Memory configuration on a server.
 ## Argument Reference
+The results of this data source are stored in `results` property.
+All objects matching the filter criteria are fetched through pagination.
+To access the ith object of the results obtained, use `data.intersight_memory_persistent_memory_config_result.results[i].<propertyname>`.
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `config_error_desc`:(string) Error in the result of a previously applied Persistent Memory configuration on a server.
 * `config_result`:(string) Result of a previously applied Persistent Memory configuration on a server.